AykutSarac/jsoncrack.com/README.md

 ## Visualize JSON into interactive graphs

-JSON Crack is a free, open-source data visualization app capable of visualizing data formats such as JSON, YAML, XML, CSV and more, into interactive graphs.
-With its intuitive and user-friendly interface, JSON Crack makes it easy to explore, analyze, and understand even the most complex data structures.
-Whether you're a developer working on a large-scale project or a data enthusiast looking to uncover hidden insights, JSON Crack has the tools and features you need to unlock the full potential of your data.
+JSON Crack is a tool for visualizing JSON data in a structured, interactive graphs, making it easier to explore, format, and validate JSON.
+It offers features like converting JSON to other formats (CSV, YAML), generating JSON Schema, executing queries, and exporting visualizations as images.
+Designed for both readability and usability.

-- **Visualizer/Viewer**: Transform your data into interactive graphs or trees as you type in dark & light modes.
-Supports JSON, YAML, CSV, XML, and TOML.
+* **Visualizer**: Instantly convert JSON, YAML, CSV, XML, and TOML into interactive graphs or trees in dark or light mode.
-- **Convert**: Convert JSON to CSV, YAML to JSON, XML to JSON, and more.
-Our JSON converter supports multiple formats for easy data exchange.
+* **Convert**: Seamlessly transform data formats, like JSON to CSV or XML to JSON, for easy sharing.
-- **Format & Validate**: Format and beautify your JSON data to make it more readable.
-Validate JSON, YAML, and CSV.
+* **Format & Validate**: Beautify and validate JSON, YAML, and CSV for clear and accurate data.
-- **Generate Code**: Generate TypeScript interface, Golang structs, JSON Schema and more.
+* **Code Generation**: Generate TypeScript interfaces, Golang structs, and JSON Schema.
-- **JSON Schema**: Generate JSON Schema, create mock data, and validate JSON Schema from various data formats like JSON, YAML, XML, and CSV.
+* **JSON Schema**: Create JSON Schema, mock data, and validate various data formats.
-- **Advanced JSON Tools**: Decode JWT, randomize data, execute jq (JSON Query), json path commands.
+* **Advanced Tools**: Decode JWT, randomize data, and run jq or JSON path queries.
-- **Download Image**: Export image of the graph as PNG, JPEG, or SVG.
-Share your data visualization with others.
+* **Export Image**: Download your visualization as PNG, JPEG, or SVG.
-- **Secure**: Your data is never stored on our servers.
-Everything happens on your device.
+* **Privacy**: All data processing is local; nothing is stored on our servers.

 ## Recognition